Azure/azure-sdk-tools/tools/asset-sync/README.md

     // Within the assets repo, should we prefix anything before the recording path being written?
     "AssetsRepoPrefixPath": "recordings/",

-    // In the case of the -pr repo, we would have Azure/azure-sdk-for-python-assets-pr "AssetsRepo": "Azure/azure-sdk-for-python-assets",
+    // We are not intending on making a azure-sdk-assets-pr repository.
+    "AssetsRepo": "Azure/azure-sdk-assets",

     // We will design this to support multiple identical assets repos at the same time.
 Will be mostly unused.
     "AssetsRepoId": "",